madmichael/bite-the-bullet-roll20/README.md

 ## 📄 License

-This character sheet is designed for use with the Bite the Bullet RPG system by Jason Hobbs.
+This character sheet is designed for use with the Bite the Bullet RPG system by Jason Hobbs and this Roll20 character sheet was created by Michael Spredemann.

 ## 🔗 Related Projects